pocha/restic-api/basic-web-ui/README.md

 # Restic API Web UI - Testing Guide

 This directory contains the web UI for the Restic API and its automated tests.
+Web-ui is accessible on / once you start the server with `start_server.sh` script in the main directory.
+Eg. `http://localhost:5000`

+Follow steps below to run the playwright UI tests:

 ## Prerequisites

 - Node.js (version 14 or higher)
 - npm or yarn package manager

+We recommend installing nodejs with npm from official Nodejs website using nvm.
+Link [here](https://nodejs.org/en/download/)

 ## Installation